 Choosing the best mutual funds for beginners is not a matter of finding the best performers of the day.
 Instead, beginners are wise to know their investment objectives and plans and prepare for a long-term strategy.

-- Use One of the Discount Brokerage Firms: Discount brokers like Schwab and Scottrade can be a smart, low-cost way for investors to gain access to thousands of different mutual funds.
+- Use one of the discount brokerage firms: Discount brokers like Schwab and TD Ameritrade can be a smart, low-cost way for investors to gain access to thousands of different mutual funds.

-- Consider S&P 500 Index Funds: To keep things simple, and to assume you are a long-term investor, you may consider using an S&P 500 index fund that invests in hundreds of the largest companies in the United States.
+- Consider S&P 500 index funds: To keep things simple (and assuming you are a long-term investor), you may consider using an S&P 500 index fund that invests in hundreds of the largest companies in the United States.
 You can always add to your portfolio later for more diversification.

 Determine Your Investment Objective and Start Investing

 Before you invest, it is smart to know why you're investing.
-This is called your investment objective.
+That is called your "investment objective."
 To discover what your investment objective is, ask yourself the following questions: